Judge Denies Oregon Push to Limit US Agents During Arrests

 In the lawsuit, Oregon had asked the judge to command agents from the U.S. Department of Homeland Security, the Customs and Border Protection, the Federal Protective Service and the U.S. Marshals Service to stop detaining protesters without probable cause, to identify themselves before arresting anyone and to explain why an arrest is taking place.

-Agents have arrested 18 people in Portland this week, not including early Friday, when they again used tear gas to force thousands of demonstrators from crowding around the courthouse.
+Agents have arrested 28 people in Portland this week, including seven from Thursday night's protests, when they again used tear gas to force thousands of demonstrators from crowding around the courthouse.
 Protesters projected lasers on the building and tried to take down a security fence.
 They scattered as clouds of gas rose up and agents fired crowd control munitions.

+The Department of Homeland Security said that during Thursday’s demonstrations one federal officer was injured and that “no injuries to protesters or rioters have been reported.”

-Wolf said Tuesday that 43 people had been arrested on federal charges at that point.
+Wolf said Tuesday that at least 43 people have been arrested on federal charges at that point.

 They face federal charges including assaulting federal officers, arson and damaging federal property, U.S. Attorney Billy J. Williams said.
 All the defendants are local and were released after making a court appearance.